-- a) identifying archaeological resources and areas of archaeological potential, through the use of mapping maintained in the York Region Archaeological Management Plan, to determine where archaeological assessments will be required in advance of development, redevelopment and site alteration; - b) adopting and implementing policies for the protection of these resources, including requirements for archaeological assessments and conservation plans, where development, redevelopment or site alteration is proposed on lands containing archaeological resources or areas of archaeological potential; - c) recognizing the significance of these resources by introducing protection measures , where appropriate; and - d) encouraging the communication of appropriate archaeological discoveries and/or cultural narratives in development proposals through innovative architectural and/or landscape architectural design, public art or other public realm projects. - 4.6.1.2 To support York Region's efforts to implement the York Region Archaeological Management Plan. - 4.6.1.3 To consider the development of a contingency plan for the protection of archaeological resources that are discovered by chance or are under imminent threat, which may include a funding resource that could be accessed in emergency situations to protect archaeological resources. - 4.6.1.4 To work with York Region and others to investigate the potential for a secure re-interment site for human remains where preservation in their current location is not possible and an interpretation centre for First Nations and Metis archaeological resources. - To support York Region's efforts to develop and implement a First Nations and Métis engagement protocol.
+- 4.6.1.1 To promote conservation of Markham's archaeological resources by: - a) identifying archaeological resources and areas of archaeological potential, through the use of mapping maintained in the York Region Archaeological Management Plan, to determine where Archaeological Assessments will be required in advance of development, redevelopment and site alteration; - b) adopting and implementing policies for the protection of these resources, including requirements for Archaeological Assessments and conservation plans, where development, redevelopment or site alteration is proposed on lands containing archaeological resources or areas of archaeological potential; - c) recognizing the significance of these resources by designating, where appropriate, archaeological sites under the Ontario Heritage Act; and - d) encouraging the communication of appropriate archaeological discoveries and/or cultural narratives in development proposals through innovative architectural and/or landscape architectural design, public art or other public realm projects. - 4.6.1.2 To support York Region's efforts to prepare and implement the York Region Archaeological Management Plan. - 4.6.1.3 To work with York Region and others to investigate the potential for a secure re-interment site and interpretation centre for First Nations archaeological resources. - 4.6.1.4 To work with York Region, other local municipalities in York Region, First Nations, Métis and the Province to develop and implement a First Nations and Métis development review and consultation protocol where possible.